nicmarti/hotel-quarkus-demo/README.md

  - Infinispan based caching
  - All safely coordinated by the Narayana Transaction Manager

+# Step by step

 ## Requirements

 To compile and run this demo you will need:
 - GraalVM - see [our Building native image guide](https://quarkus.io/guides/building-native-image-guide)
 - Apache Maven `3.5.3+`
+- npm v6.9.0+ for the frontend Vue.JS source code
+- docker

 If you don't have GraalVM installed, you can download it here: